-There are a range of natural hazards importers must deal with during international shipments.
+There are a range of natural hazards importers must deal with when shipping internationally.
 One of those threats is physically small, but has the potential to cause major damage to Australia’s agriculture sector.

 Importers and exporters are constantly exposed to the dangerous biosecurity risk of the Khapra Beetle, a small oval-shaped insect that hitchhikes on cargo entering Australia, posing a serious threat to the natural environment.

 Below, we’ll look at what the Khapra Beetle is in detail.
 We’ll look at how the insect can enter into Australia, and what risk it presents to Australian biosecurity and to your cargo.
 We’ll also look at what measures you can take to safeguard your shipment.